Pythm/ad-Lightwand/info.md

       room_lux_turn_on: 80
       room_lux_turn_off: 100
 ```

+## Manual changes to lights
+If you manage to configure every light to your liking, normal automation should be sufficient for day-to-day use without intervention.
+However, there are days when you'll need something else.
+To avoid creating a mode for every possible scenario, I've tried to keep the automations so that if you set or adjust lights manually, they will stay until:
+-Motion inclusive given delay has ended
+-Lux levels go from below to above lux constraint.
+They will remain on if turned on when lux is above.
+-Mode is changed
+-Time automation is executed when conditions are met (e.g., if lux is above the constraint, automation will not execute)

 ### Persistent storage
 Define a path to store json files with 'json_path' for persistent storage.
 This will store current mode for room and outdoor lux, room lux, and if lights is on for lights that has adjust/manual states and MQTT lights.
 Toggle lights will store current toggles.